hcote/Node.js-Cryptocurrency-Tracker/README.md

 https://crypto-bull.herokuapp.com/

 ## Application Features
-Track your portfolio or favorite coins, and see how each is doing.
+Track your portfolio or favorite coins and see how each is doing.
 Flip to the news tab and see recent and relevant news articles covering the space.

 ## Technologies Used
 Node.js, Express and MongoDB are used for my backend.
 I have .ejs files as my frontend template.
 There is an ajax API call to get the news articles, and an axios API call to coinmarketcap to get my cryptocurrency data.

 ## Installation Steps
-Clone down the repository, run npm install, get the DB going by running mongod in the terminal, and in another tab start the server.
+Clone down the repository, run npm install, get the DB going by running $ mongod in the terminal, and in another tab start the server with the $ nodemon command.
 Go to your localhost:3000 and the app will be set up.

 ## Future Development
 * Sort by market cap, price, % change in a day